 If you can spare a few more days, there are many fantastic day trips to take from Kyoto that we know you’ll love.

-We’ve found that three days is just about the perfect amount of time to spend in Kyoto, to cover all the exciting sights.
+We’ve found that 3 days in Kyoto is just about the perfect amount of time to spend to cover all the exciting sights.
 There is a lot to see in Kyoto so the more days you spend there, the better.

 Your Kyoto 3-Day Itinerary